MarvelmindRobotics/marvelmind_api_example/README.md

 ### About  ###

 This software implements examples of using all functions from Marvelmind API (library dashapi.dll in Windows, libdashapi.so in Linux).
-See chapter 10.5 of the interfaces documnet for more details: [https://marvelmind.com/pics/marvelmind_interfaces.pdf](https://marvelmind.com/pics/marvelmind_interfaces.pdf)
+See chapter "Description of C example for Marvelmind API" of the interfaces document for more details: [https://marvelmind.com/pics/marvelmind_interfaces.pdf](https://marvelmind.com/pics/marvelmind_interfaces.pdf)

 * Microsoft Windows
 * GNU/Linux (including Raspberry Pi)